macaba/rp2040-vscode-windows-project-template/README.md

 This is a Raspberry Pi Pico project template for running under VS Code on Windows with full debugging (using Picoprobe) without any CLI usage during normal development.

+IMPORTANT: Change the paths in environment.bat to match your system if you don't have the same versions as shown in the installation guide below.

 ## First installation

 - Install Visual Studio Code _(VSCodeUserSetup-x64-1.69.2.exe)_